abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The original formulation of the BHK interpretation is not based on any particular mathematical theory.
 Here, we will first illustrate it using the language of set theory (just so we can abandon it a little later).

-The and and or operations
+The *and* and *or* operations
 ---

 As the existence of a proof of a proposition is taken to mean that the proposition is true, the definitions of *and* is rather simple - the proof of $A ∧ B$ is just *a pair* containing a proof of $A$, and a proof of $B$ i.e. *a set-theoretic product* of the two (see chapter 2).
-The principle for determining whether the proposition is true or false is similar to that of primary propositions - if the pair of proofs of $A$ and  $B$ exist (i.e. if both proofs exist) then the proof of $A ∧ B$ can be constructed (and so $A ∧ B$ is "true").
+The principle for determining whether the proposition is true or false is similar to that of primary propositions - if the pair of proofs of $A$ and  $B$ exist (i.e. if both proofs exist) then the proof of $A \land B$ can be constructed (and so $A \land B$ is "true").

 ![And in the BHK interpretation](bhk_and.svg)